CircuitVerse/Interactive-Book/docs/maps.md

 => (A'B'C') + (ACD)
 => A'B'C' + ACD
 ```
-Clearly this is the exact same process as before, but iterated throughout all the disjoint sets.
+Clearly, this is the exact same process as before but iterated throughout all the disjoint sets.

 ## Overlapping groupings
-Overlapping groupings become more complex because there exist ambiguous cases and sometimes what may appear to be a locally optimal solution is not a globally optimal solution.
+Overlapping groupings become more complex because there exist ambiguous cases, and sometimes, what may appear to be a locally optimal solution is not a globally optimal solution.

-The general technique for evaluating for overlapping groups follows a greedy algorithm.
-Define an unvisited cell as a cell that has a value of `1` however it is currently not matched with a grouping yet.
+The general technique for evaluating overlapping groups follows a greedy algorithm.
+Define an unvisited cell as a cell that has a value of `1` however, it is currently not matched with a grouping yet.

-Iterate through all the cells, and once you find a cell with `1`, if it is unvisited then find the largest possible square or rectangle such that each side length is a power of 2, where all the cells are `1` in its enclosed area.
-If there is a tie for size (ie, `1x4` vs `2x2`), assign the one that is a square (this is by convention).
+Iterate through all the cells, and once you find a cell with `1`, if it is unvisited, then find the largest possible square or rectangle such that each side length is a power of 2, where all the cells are `1` in its enclosed area.
+If there is a tie for size (i.e., `1x4` vs. `2x2`), assign the one that is a square (this is by convention).

 Repeat this process for all remaining unvisited cells.